goophile/tidb-aws-benchmark/README.md

 # Usage

+Execute `benchmark.sh` to run a full cycle of benchmark test.
+The script will:

-The easiest way is to run `benchmark.sh`.
-It creates a Cloudformation stack on AWS, deploy an TiDB cluster, do the benchmark, and then delete the AWS stack.
+- creates a Cloudformation stack on AWS
+- deploy an TiDB cluster
+- do the benchmark with specified arguments
+- delete the AWS stack

 Or you can run the `main.py` with arguments according to your needs.